-Our model pertains not only to the connections between firms and their customers in different destinations, but also to how firms hire labor or procure inputs from other firms to perform individual tasks.
+Our analysis relates firms' sourcing of inputs from different suppliers to their hiring of different types of labor.
 Standard general equilibrium models treat the production function as common across categories of firms, with the prediction that firms in the same category facing common factor prices in competitive input markets employ inputs in the same proportion.

-We support our alternative approach with evidence from the Declaration Annuelle des Données Sociales (DADS) for 2005.
+We pursue an alternative approach in which heterogeneous labor shares emerge endogeneously through randomness in firms' access to intermediates.
+We motive this approach with evidence from the Declaration Annuelle des Données Sociales (DADS) for 2005.
 We measure payments to production labor by French manufacturing firms as a fraction of their total variable costs, defined as the sum of intermediate purchases and payments to production labor.
-The distribution of the share of unskilled production workers across manufacturing firms appears in Figure 5a and of skilled production workers in Figure 5b.
+The distribution of the share of skilled production workers across manufacturing firms appears in Figure 6a and of unskilled production workers in Figure 6b.
 Both shares show enormous heterogeneity.
+For skilled workers the share varies from 0 at the 20^{th} percentile to 55 percent at the 99^{th} .
 For unskilled workers the share varies from 0 at the 45^{th} percentile to 37 percent at the 99^{th} .
-For skilled workers the share varies from 0 at the 20^{th} percentile to 55 percent at the 99^{th} .